terragraph/terragraph-planner/docs/runbook/Features.md

 If you choose to use an optional [Sites File](Input_Files.md#user-input-site-file) in your plan, you may populate the Device SKU column in the CSV or field in the KML file.
-If you wish to identify the device type for a particular site, the SKU will need to correspond to one of the `DEVICE_SKU` entries you provide in the `DEVICE_LIST` section.
+If you wish to identify the device type for a particular site, the SKU must correspond to one of the `DEVICE_SKU` entries you provide in the `DEVICE_LIST` section.
 If it does not, an error will be returned.

 **Note:** All SKUs are case-insensitive.